 Launching a "Minimum Viable Blog" did not only enable me to measure visitors, clicks or subscription metrics.
 It enabled me to test and validate value propositions with real people.

-Initially, I had this plan on writing about digital strategies.
-An idea grounded in a recurring problem I had experienced through consulting: existing strategy frameworks were not adapted to the web.
-However, first, I couldn’t resist scratching my own itch as a feature entrepreneur and decided to write a quick piece on trade-offs between deliberation and creativity.
-Soon I was having Skype calls with inspired bloggers in the field of technology entrepreneurship.
-I had discovered early adopters who encouraged me to continue down that track.
+Initially, I had this plan on writing about digital strategies - an idea grounded in a recurring problem I had experienced through consulting: existing strategy frameworks were not adapted to the web.
+First, however, I couldn’t resist scratching my own itch as an aspiring entrepreneur.
+So I decided to write a short piece on trade-offs between deliberation and creativity.
+Fortunate enough, I was soon having Skype calls with inspired voices of the tech scene.
+I had discovered early adopters who encouraged me to continue down that road.